Dahlia-Dry/disko-whales/README.md

 ### 3) Use it in the dashboard
 `dashboard.py` automatically reads model names from `CLASSIFICATION_MODELS` and renders them as buttons in the `Detection & Classification` section.

-### Prediction Validation
-`dashboard.py` already converts this dict into the classification table and appends a `Validated` checkbox column for human 0/1 review.

 ## Troubleshooting
-Requires python < 3.14 for tensorflow to work
+- Requires python < 3.14 for tensorflow to work
+- difficulties encountered with conda installation; virtualenv is recommended
+- trim longer audio files before processing for better performance